Colonel By Secondary School: Athletics

 Colonel By competed at OFSAA for a few ski and snowboarding events in the 2006/2007 season.
-In addition, the Colonel By Badminton team has done well in Junior and Senior events.The Colonel By Nordic Ski team has also done well in the past finishing 4th last year in Junior Combined and now looking for the NCSSAA championships for the Senior Boys.
-The Varsity Girl's Waterpolo team is the two year running NCSSAA champions in 2007 and 2008 and placed second in 2006.
+In addition, the Colonel By Badminton team has done well in Junior and Senior events.
+The Colonel By Nordic Ski team has also done well in the past finishing 4th last year in Junior Combined and now looking for the NCSSAA championships for the Senior Boys.
+The Varsity Girls Water polo team is the two year running NCSSAA champions in 2007 and 2008 and placed second in 2006.
 The Colonel By rugby teams are known throughout the city, with the Varsity Girls' Team winning the NCSSAA championship in the 2011 season and placing among the top teams in previous years.

 Soccer for Colonel By proved tone successful once again in 2015, as both the senior and junior girls teams were seen winning the championship in their tiers, tier 1 and tier 2, respectively.